-Note 18 Goodwill and impairment

-NZ IAS 36.130(a)- General disclosures

-NZ IAS 36.130(e)

-For both individual assets (including goodwill) and cash generating unit for which an impairment loss has been recognised/reversed:

-- Events causing impairment/reversal

-- Amount of impairment/reversal

-- The recoverable amount of the asset/cash generating unit and how it has been determined (i.e. fair value less cost of disposal, or, value in use).

-NZ IAS 36.130(d) Disclosures for individual assets (including goodwill) only

-- Nature of the asset - Reportable segment which the asset belongs to.
+Note 16 Goodwill ar nd impairment NZ IAS 36.130(a)- General disclosures (b), NZ IAS 36.130(e) For both individual assets (including goodwill) and cash generating unit for which an impairment loss has been recognised/reversed: - Events causing impairment/reversal - Amount of impairment/reversal - The recoverable amount of the asset/cash generating unit and how it has been determined (i.e. fair value less cost of disposal, or, value in use).
+NZ IAS 36.130(d) Disclosures for individual assets (including goodwill) only Disclose: - Nature of the asset - Reportable segment which the asset belongs to.
 NZ IAS 1.122 Disclose significant judgements management has made in applying the entity's accounting policies.

-NZ IAS 36.130(d) Disclosures for cash generating units (CGU) only

-- Description of the CGU - Impairment/reversal by class of asset and reportable segment - Details of changes in the aggregation of assets.

-NZ IAS 36.134(a)-(c)

-For CGU's with significant carrying amount of goodwill in comparison to the entity's overall carrying amount of goodwill, disclose:

-- Carrying amount of goodwill allocated - Carrying amount of indefinite life intangible assets allocated - Basis of determining the recoverable amount of the (i.e. fair value less cost of disposal, or, value in use).

-NZ IAS 36.130(f) Disclosures where recoverable amount is fair value less cost of disposal

-- The level of the fair value hierarchy within which the fair value measurement is categorised - For Level 2 and Level 3 measurements a description of the valuation techniques used - For Level 2 and Level 3 measurements each key assumption used - Discount rates if a present value technique was applied.

-NZ IAS 36.130(g) Disclosures where recoverable amount is value in use

-Disclose the discount rate(s) used.

-BDO Comments Note that disclosures denoted with '' are not applicable to A Layout (New

-Zealand) Group, and therefore are not presented on the adjacent page.
+NZ IAS 36.130(d) Disclosures for cash generating units (CGU) only NZ IAS 36.134(a)- (c) entity's overall carrying amount of goodwill, disclose: Carrying amount of goodwill allocated Carrying amount of indefinite life intangible assets allocated Basis of determining the recoverable amount of the (i.e. fair value less cost of disposal, or, value in use).
+NZ IAS 36.130(f) Disclosures where recoverable amount is fair value less cost of disposal The level of the fair value hierarchy within which the fair value measurement is categorised For Level 2 and Level 3 measurements a description of the valuation techniques used For Level 2 and Level 3 measurements each key assumption used Discount rates if a present value technique was applied.
+NZ IAS 36.130(g) Disclosures where recoverable amount is value in use Disclose the discount rate(s) used.
+BDO Comments Note that disclosures denoted with '' are not applicable to RDR Layout (New Zealand) Group, and therefore are not presented on the adjacent page.